zacuke/caddy-dotnet/README.md

 ### Configuration Options

-- `exec_path`: Path to your .NET application executable (required)
+- `exec_path`: Path to your .NET application executable or /usr/bin/dotnet (required)
 - `working_dir`: Working directory for your .NET application
-- `args`: Additional arguments to pass to your .NET application
+- `args`: Additional arguments to pass to your .NET application or specify .NET application dll when exec_path=/usr/bin/dotnet
 - `env_vars`: Environment variables to set for your .NET application
-- `socket`: Path to the Unix socket file (if not specified, a random socket will be generated)
 - `syslog_output`: If present, redirects the .NET application's output to syslog

-Make sure your .NET application is configured to listen on the Unix socket specified in the Caddyfile (or the generated one if not specified).

 ## Notes

 - This plugin uses Unix sockets for communication between Caddy and your .NET application.
-Ensure your .NET application is configured to use the same socket.
+The --urls parameter is added to your .NET application to listen to unix socket.
 - The plugin will start your .NET application automatically when Caddy starts.
-- WebSocket support is included, but make sure your .NET application is properly configured to handle WebSocket connections over the Unix socket.
+- WebSocket support is included.

 For more detailed information about Caddy and its configuration, please refer to the [official Caddy documentation](https://caddyserver.com/docs/).